devdammit/goodtasks/src/tasks/find_deadlock/README.md

 ## Notes
-To find a solution to this problem, the topic "Breadth - First Search Algorithm" will help you
+To find a solution to this problem, the topic "Breadth - First Search Algorithm" will help you.

+_Book:_ **Grokking algorithms - Chapter 6 "Breadth - First Search Algorithm"**

 ## Self Solution and spec